Objectives

 2. Select Add Data.

-3. Sign into your repository or browse to a local file.
+3. Sign into your repository.

 4. Open the Insurance Fraud Data.